wayke-se/components-react/README.md

 * `googleMapsMarker` - An *optional* flag.
 Provide a custom marker, url.
 * `ecomSettings` - An *optional* flag.
 Allow the use of ecom.
 * `useQueryParamsFromUrl` - An *optional* flag.
 Reading/writing query strings from/to the url.
 If true and `initialQueryParams` also exist, then initialQueryParams is added if the key doesnt exist in the url.
-* `compressQueryParams` - An *optional* flag.
-Instead of using several query strings that are human readable, all query string will be encoded to base64 into a single value and only allocate query string `f`. `useQueryParamsFromUrl` must be set to true in order to apply this option.

 ### EcomSettings
 | Property           | Type         | Required |